Expert

 What is the First Homes Fund?

 The First Homes Fund is a new Scottish Government shared-equity scheme for first-time buyers in Scotland.
-The headline support is up to £10,000 towards a deposit on a home valued up to £300,000.
+You can apply for up to £10,000 towards a deposit on a home valued up to £300,000.

-Under the current guidance, the Scottish Government takes an equity share in the property.
+Under the scheme rules, the Scottish Government takes an equity share in the property.
 There are no monthly payments to the Government and no interest is charged, with the Government’s share normally repaid when the property is sold.

 The First Homes Fund is a new Scottish Government shared-equity scheme for first-time buyers in Scotland.
-The headline support is up to £10,000 towards a deposit on a home valued up to £300,000.
+You can apply for up to £10,000 towards a deposit on a home valued up to £300,000.

-Under the current guidance, the Scottish Government takes an equity share in the property.
+Under the scheme rules, the Scottish Government takes an equity share in the property.
 There are no monthly payments to the Government and no interest is charged, with the Government’s share normally repaid when the property is sold.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE